Zingle/rest-api-documentation/notifications/POST_create.md

 device_identifier | Y | Unique identifier of the device that is subscribing operating_system | Y | One of 'ios', 'android',  or 'windows' service_ids | N | Array of service IDs to subscribe to notifications for.
-Not required when subscribing a Contact to notifications sns_applicaton_arn | N | AWS SNS application ARN to use when sending push notifications
+Not required when subscribing a Contact to notifications push_environment | N | One of 'dev' or 'production'.
+Optionally specified which push certificate will be used to send notifications

 ## Example
 ### Request